-Identified in 2008 by London's Financial Times as one of the "green power brokers," Lynda currently serves as assistant professor in CCA’s Fashion Design Program.
-She developed curricula for and teaches CCA’s fashion for sustainability seminar and studio classes, and the machine knitting and design studios.
-She is also lead faculty of curricula for CCA's Fashion Sustainability Workshop Series for working professionals, and lead investigator for the international fashion research project, Local Wisdom.
+Identified by London's Financial Times as one of the "green power brokers," Grose currently serves as assistant professor in CCA’s Fashion Design and Design MFA programs.
+She developed curricula for and teaches CCA’s fashion for sustainability seminar and studio classes, and the machine knitting and design studio, and curricula for CCA's Fashion Sustainability Workshop Series for working professionals.